 Why is Horse Chestnut Effective?

 Horse chestnut contains a compound called aescin which has several observed prospective benefits.
-Research out of China suggests that aescin is resistant to inflammation, and in a good way.
-It’s not uncommon for some compounds to temper inflammation by suppressing the immune system, since inflammation can be a response from the immune system.
-Aescin resists inflammation without being immunosuppressive.
+Research out of China suggests that aescin is resistant to systemic redness.
+It’s not uncommon for some compounds to temper redness by suppressing the immune system, since it can be a response from the immune system.
+Aescin resists redness and swelling without being immunosuppressive.
 Aescin has also exhibited very strong antioxidant activity.
 Middlesex University in England published information that showed horse chestnut extract to be one of the most effective free radical fighters available.
 Additionally, Aescin is also a saponin, which is a word you may have heard before in conjunction with natural soap products.
 More than providing a natural clean, saponins also help the vascular system by making capillaries less fragile.
 This is likely to be of tremendous interest to persons who experience the swelling that results when fragile capillaries leak fluid.

 Horse Chestnut and Vein Health